jc-cedric/todoapp/README.md

-A simple todoApp build with ReactJS
+A simple todoApp built with ReactJS